fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

 Reports
 -------

 Pro, Ultra, and Enterprise account holders have the ability to create custom reports in the Analyze section, which can aid in whipping your data into shape.
-The benefits of customized reports are for earier data management, and data analysis, all the while ensuring a pretty journey is maintained.
+The benefits of customized reports are for easier data management, and data analysis, all the while ensuring a pretty journey is maintained.
 Some of things you can accomplish are:

 	1. Create Reports similar to a Microsoft Word document
 	2. Export or Share Reports with your colleagues